 In addition, we have funded the development of the American Horse Council’s microchip look-up tool, which will help provide reliable means to identify horses to better assist them through safety net programs, prevent theft and monitor their welfare.
 Microchips can also help to reunite lost horses with their owners if disaster strikes.

 Combating Cruelty and Responding to Crises

 The ASPCA has always been at the forefront of disaster response and cruelty intervention.
-Our Field Investigations and Response Team has helped tens of thousands of animals, including horses and other equines, displaced by hurricanes, wildfires, mudslides and other disasters.
+Our National Field Response team has helped tens of thousands of animals, including horses and other equines, displaced by hurricanes, wildfires, mudslides and other disasters.

 The ASPCA also deploys at the request of federal, state and local authorities to assist in animal cruelty cases.
 We help with investigations, forensic evidence collection, rescuing animals and transporting them to safety, providing sheltering and care for the animals, and providing legal services to bring those responsible to justice.

 Legislation is another key component in protecting horses and preventing cruelty.
 The ASPCA works to protect animals and provide for their wellbeing through legislative and policy work to improve the lives of all horses and end horse slaughter.